UCL-ARC/cloudlabs/serverless-app/README.md

 ## What to do with this example

-The purpose of this exercise is to provide a concrete example of how a serverless web app can be built on AWS.
+We want to show a more realistic example of a web service/application with an API, static website, user management and backend storage.
-Feel free to use the code as a starting point for your own app.
+Feel free to use and copy the code.
+However, you should realise that this is not production ready code
+- you will need to adapt the code to your requirements
+- you will probably want to add some additional features not included in this example (e.g. CloudFront to ensure a HTTPS connection, logging facilities etc)

 ## How to use this example
 - Follow the steps in [Introduction](../Introduction.md)
-- Follow the 4 steps in the [HowTo](./HowTo.md).
-Generally - do the Terraform Install first, then build/deploy the React app
+- The follow the steps in [HowTo](./HowTo.md).

 ### Limitations